 I have also worked as a riding coach and continue to help riders overcome PTSD.
 I have an interest in the benefits of communication and positive reinforcement.
 I have trained in classical, BHS, natural horsemanship and clicker training.
-I have developed ways of working such as Art Havening and engaging with animals in more healthy ways for them.
+I have developed ways of working and engaging with animals in more healthy ways for them.

 What motivates you to be a trainer, coach and consultant?
 Why not just make art or work with animals?

-I am motivated because I think everyone would benefit from having access to information about shaping their brains, changing their responses, and achieving what they seek.
+I like the collaborative element and I think everyone would benefit from having access to information about shaping their brains, changing their responses, and achieving what they seek.
 I want to see this knowledge available for everyone from nursery school onwards.